Scott Flanders: Freedom Communications

 His prior work with the Columbia House led Blackstone Group to ask Flanders to join Freedom Communications as the president and chief executive officer, where he spent 2006 to 2009.
 He also was on Freedom Communications' board of directors during this time and as an independent director for five years before joining the company as its president and CEO.
 During his board tenure, Freedom recapitalized with two private equity firms, the Blackstone Group and Providence Equity Partners.

 Playboy Enterprises

 Flanders was president of the firm during the transformation of Playboy into a brand management company.
 In March 2011, with financing from private equity firm Rizvi Traverse Management and investment bank Jefferies & Company, Playboy Enterprises went private for $6.15 per share.
 In the 20-month period between his arrival and the go-private transaction, shareholder earnings increased 2.07 times the stock price at the time of his arrival.

 eHealth, Inc.

 Flanders took over as CEO of eHealth, Inc. after being a member of eHealth's board for eight years.
-Upon taking the reins at eHealth, Flanders developed a three-point plan to drive substantial growth that was announced to shareholders on October 27, 2016.
-The first point in the plan is to accelerate growth in eHealth's Medicare Advantage membership and significantly increase its market share in the Medicare supplement market.
-The second point in the plan is to significantly expand eHealth's market share in the small business insurance market.
-The third point in the plan is to drive higher sales volume in adjacent markets while expanding sales activities with existing and new eHealth members.
+Upon taking the reins at eHealth, Flanders developed a three-point plan to drive substantial growth that was announced to shareholders in October 2016.